KYoveva/RhythmicGimnasticsPortal/Documentation.md

 - jQuery.Validation - Client site validation
 - jQuery.Unobtrusive.Ajax - For Ajax requests
 - Kendo UI for ASP.NET MVC - Generating UI
-- HtmlSanitizer - Avoiding  XSS attacks
-- FluentMvcTesting - For unit testing the controllers
-- Moq - Mocking objects by unit-testing
-- NProgress.js - Adds a page loading bar
 - PagedList.Mvc - Used for pagination
-- reCAPTCH.MVC -  Protects the site from spam and abuse

 ### Usage of Kendo UI for ASP.NET MVC